P-p-H-d/mlib/README.md

 * and the optional element oplist.

 If an 'oplist' is given, it shall be the one matching the associated type.
-'name' and 'element<n>' shall be C identifiers that will be used to identify the list.
+'name' and 'element<n>' shall be C identifiers that will be used to identify the variant.
 'name' will be used to create all the types (including the iterator) and functions to handle the container.
 This definition shall be done once per name and per compilation unit.